-This course enables first year medical students to acquire an integrated knowledge foundation in the development, microscopic structure, gross anatomy, physiology, and radiology of the head and neck and the human nervous system.
+This course is designed to provide first year medical students with a detailed knowledge of the development, microscopic structure, anatomy, physiology, and imaging of the normal nervous system and the head and neck region.
 This interdisciplinary course also sets the structural framework for the understanding of gross anatomy principles and anatomic relationships, basic mechanisms in neurophysiology, organization and function of sensory and motor systems, and clinical applications of this information.

-The course format includes lectures, laboratory sessions, and a series of small group discussions of case-based problems that reinforce the concepts of gross anatomy and basic neuroscience in order for students to develop analytical thinking skills in clinical problem solving.
+The course format includes lectures, laboratory sessions, and case-based problems that reinforce the concepts of gross anatomy and basic neuroscience and allow students to develop analytical thinking in clinical problem solving.